casteng/i-pascal/readme.rst

 1. Select File->New project
 2. Select "Pascal Module"
-3. Click "New" to the right of Project SDK box
+3. Click "New" to the right of "Project SDK" box
 4. Choose directory where FPC compiler is installed

 To adjust SDK settings: